ChristophFausak/node-enet-api/README.md

-# node-eNet-api
+# node-enet-api

-Node.js Api to interact with Gira/Jung eNet devices.
+Node.js api to interact with Gira/Jung eNet devices.

-# Installation
+## Installation

-Install this plugin using: `npm install node-eNet-api`
+Install this plugin using: `npm install node-enet-api`

-# Examples
+## Examples

 See the samples directory.

-# License
+## License

 Published under the MIT License.